Approved Foundational Knowledge Courses, Grant Writing Courses and Data Analysis Courses

 • EARTHSCI 5651, Hydrogeology, 4 semester hr

-• EARTH SCI 5656, Ecohydrology in a Changing Climate, 3 semester hrs
+• EARTHSCI 5656, Ecohydrology in a Changing Climate, 3 semester hrs

 • EARTHSCI 5718, Aquatic Geochemistry, 3 semester hrs